fabpot-graveyard/dependency-injection/doc/00-Introduction.markdown

 ### Fast

-One of the goal of Symfony Dependency Injection is to be as fast as possible.
+One of the goals of Symfony Dependency Injection is to be as fast as possible.
 With the possibility to dump any container to a plain PHP file, you can use the library without any overhead whatsoever, certified.